 There has been fairly bright economic news in recent months as hiring is increasing and people are making more money.
 Home prices have been going higher, too.
 This means that more mortgage credit is available to homeowners than in the past.
 People all over this great nation want to know how to get a refinance mortgage with bad credit: If you are excited about finding a source for a mortgage refinance with bad credit scores than keep reading this article, because there are new opportunities available to more people just like you.

-In 2018, we are noticing more lenders and brokers advertising bad credit refinance mortgages.
-Generally, the index suggests that credit to buy or refinance a home is 7% more available than it was in 2017.
+In 2021, we are noticing more lenders and brokers advertising bad credit refinance mortgages.
+Generally, the index suggests that credit to buy or refinance a home is 7% more available than it was this year.
 Thus, poor credit mortgage lenders are more likely to take on higher risk, especially with interest rates higher.

 You Are Staying In Your Home

 Whether you should refinance or not also depends upon how long you plan to live in your house.
 Are you thinking of moving within a year or two?
 You may not benefit sufficiently with the refinance if you are going to sell within two years.
 Remember that bad credit refinancing costs money in terms of closing costs and fees.
 It can take a few years of lower mortgage payments to make up for what it costs to take out a new mortgage.
 But if you think you are staying in your home for years to come, you could be a good candidate for a home refinance loan.
 Read, How to Get a Home Loan with Poor Credit.

 If you have a lot of credit card debt, you may want to consider refinancing your mortgage now and possibly pulling out cash.
 This can help you to pay down that high interest debt with much lower interest debt.
 Borrowers also like to consolidate high interest credit with a debt consolidation mortgage.
 A major benefit of paying off your credit card debt is that you can usually write off the mortgage interest that you pay on your taxes.
 That can drop your tax bill quite a bit come April 15.